Definition

 OR

-High school graduation or GED and one year of experience as an Attendant Counselor 1, equivalent or higher level state class.
+One year of experience as an Attendant Counselor 1, equivalent or higher-level state class.

 Class Specification History

-Revised October 1, 1982 Revises minimum qualifications, deletes distinguishing characteristics (Approved July 14, 1982), title change (formerly Attendant Counselor 2A)
+Revised October 1, 1982 Revises minimum qualifications, deletes distinguishing characteristics (Approved July 14, 1982), title change (formerly Attendant Counselor 2A).
+Revised May 28, 1986 Revises definition.

 Revised definition, desirable qualifications and added distinguishing characteristics; adopted June 30, 2017; effective July 1, 2017.